web-deps/odom/docs/api/api.md

 ### Description

 Contains utilities used to manage assets.
-It handles importation, fetching and prefetching of assets.
+It handles importing, fetching and prefetching of assets.

 ### Structure